thisishuey/Cherry/README.md

 ## Cherry Form Helper

-The Cherry Form Helper was built to take advantage of Twitter Bootstrap's form layouts.
-It will wrap form elements in the appropriate classes but passes on everything else to the default Form Helper.
+The CherryFormHelper was built to take advantage of Twitter Bootstrap's form layouts.
+It will wrap form elements in the appropriate classes but passes on everything else to the default FormHelper.

-To change a form from a regular CakePHP form to a Bootstrap form all you need to do is add `'cherry' => true` to the Form Helper `create` method.
+To change a form from a regular CakePHP form to a Bootstrap form all you need to do is add `'cherry' => true` to the FormHelper `create` method.

 * For example: `<?php echo $this->Form->create('User', array('cherry' => true)); ?>`

-You can also utilize Twitter Bootstrap's build in form classes by passing them in the Form Helper `create` method instead.
+You can also utilize Twitter Bootstrap's build in form classes by passing them in the FormHelper `create` method instead.

 * For example: `<?php echo $this->Form->create('User', array('cherry' => 'form-horizontal')); ?>`

-In most cases you will create form elements just like you would with CakePHP's default FormHelper, Cherry's Form Helper will take care of making the default elements compatible with Twitter Bootstrap.
+In most cases you will create form elements just like you would with CakePHP's default FormHelper, Cherry's FormHelper will take care of making the default elements compatible with Twitter Bootstrap.